-1. Do we need to get any vaccinations?
+1. Do you need to get vaccines before going on safari?

 Yes.
 Vaccinations are great and you should get as many of them as you can.
 Precisely which ones you will need depends on your travel history and how up to date your previous vaccinations are.
 Go and see your local travel nurse and they will give you the latest information and check your records.
-Hepatitis, typhoid and rabies are the common ones.
-Likewise, get your anti-malarials at the same time.
-Remember often you need to start taking these before you leave.
+Hepatitis, typhoid, and rabies are the common ones.
+Likewise, get your antimalarials at the same time, remember, you usually need to start taking these before you leave.

 Yes.
 When people read about the strict 15kgs luggage limit on bush planes, the first thing they think about leaving behind is sweaters and jackets.
 Big mistake.
 Especially in the winter months (June-August) and the rainy season (December-April) it can get chilly.
 Remember most of the camps we use are very open and you’ll be out on the back of an open truck most mornings.
-Bring some longs for the evenings to keep off the mozzies and because we don’t want to see your hairy legs all the time.
+Bring some long-johns for the evenings to keep off the mozzies (and because we don’t want to see your hairy legs all the time).

 4. Will someone meet us at the airport?

-Not much.
-You don’t need any Tanzanian shillings, unless you are doing some days in town or some local community activities in which case you can use any local ATM.
-Hotels, camps and lodges now largely accept credit cards, even in the remotest of places.
+Not much, $500 for 10 days on average is plenty.
+You don’t need any Tanzanian shillings unless you are doing some days in town or some local community activities in which case you can use any local ATM.
+Hotels, camps, and lodges now largely accept credit cards, even in the remotest of places.
 So you can pay for extra bush walks, your drinks bill or presents that way.
-USD cash is useful for these extras and also for tipping, which is a whole other story, but $500 for 10 days on average is plenty (if it’s a privately guided safari your tip needs commas in it).
+USD cash is useful for these extras and also for tipping (if it’s a privately guided safari your tip needs commas in it).